Connect Agent to Cloud

 Regenerate Claiming Token

-There may be situations where you need to revoke your previous Netdata Cloud claiming token and generate a new one for security reasons.
+There may be situations where you need to revoke your previous Claiming Token and generate a new one for security reasons.
 Here's how to do it:

 Requirements:

-• Only administrators of Space in Netdata Cloud can regenerate tokens.
+- Only Administrators of a Space in Netdata Cloud can regenerate Claim Tokens.

 Steps: